How to Install a Faucet

-Changing or installing a new faucet is a fairly simple home improvement task, even if it does require contorting your body into a pretzel-like shape under the sink temporarily.
-If you can avoid needing to be hoisted out from under the cabinet and being put into traction (I recommend stretching first) this type of project should take less than an hour.
+If you can avoid needing to be hoisted out from under the cabinet and being put into traction (we recommend stretching first), this type of project should take less than an hour.

-- Hot and cold water lines underneath the sink, usually with shut-off knobs located on each
+- Hot and cold water lines underneath the sink, usually with a shut-off knob located on each one

 - Drain pipe